ghewgill/ljdump/README.txt

   password - The account password.
 This password is never sent in the
              clear; the livejournal "challenge" password mechanism is used.

+  journal - Optional: The journal to download entries from.
+If this is
+            not specified, the "username" journal is downloaded.
+If this is specified, then only the named journals will be downloaded (this element may be specified more than once to download multiple journals).

 This program may be run as often as needed to bring the backup copy up to date.
 Both new and updated items are downloaded.